-The zip disk is manufactured by Iomega and it is often called an Iomega Zip disk.
-It is a 3.5 inch removable floppy diskette but differs in some significant ways from standard floppies and therefore is discussed separately on this website.
+The Zip disk is manufactured by Iomega and it is often called an Iomega Zip disk.
+It is a 3.5-inch removable floppy diskette but differs in some significant ways from standard floppies and therefore this format is discussed separately on this website.

-Like other floppy disks, the structure consists of a base of polyester plastic that is slightly thicker than a standard floppy, but of course is still flexible.
+Like other floppy disks, the structure consists of a base of polyester plastic that is slightly thicker than what is found on a standard floppy, but of course it is still flexible.
 The polyester base is coated on both sides with a polymeric binder that contains the magnetic oxide particles.
 The magnetic particles are where the digital information is stored.

 This binder-oxide coating is of better quality and with a smaller oxide particle size than standard floppies.
-This allows for a greater storage capacity than a standard 3.5 inch floppy disk because the read/write heads can be smaller and thus more tracks can be packed on the disk of the same size.
+These smaller particles allow for a greater storage capacity than a standard 3.5-inch floppy disk because the read/write heads in the equipment can be smaller and thus more tracks can be packed on the disk of the same size.

-This diskette cannot be read in a standard 3.5 inch drive but instead requires its own Iomega Zip drive.
+This diskette cannot be read in a standard 3.5-inch drive but instead requires its own Iomega Zip drive.
 A common reported problem is users, which are unfamiliar with the format, placing a regular 3.5-inch floppy disk in an Iomega Zip drive and damaging the drive.
-The drives can be internal drives, like the floppy drives that typically come with computers or they may be external drives.
+The drives can be internal drives, like the floppy drives that typically came with computers or they may be external drives.